-6.04:20 Possession and/or Use of Guns, Firearms, Knives, Explosives, Electroshock Devices such as: Tasers, Stun Guns, and Other Weapons - Possession of and/or exploding of fireworks and other explosives and possession and/or discharging of shotguns, rifles, pistols, air rifles, BB guns, paint guns, sling shots, bows and other lethal or damaging weapons on campus by student(s) unless authorized by the Vice President for Student Advancement is prohibited.
+Rossession and/or Use of Guns, Firearms, Knives, Explosives, Electroshock Devices such as: Tasers, Stun Guns, and Other Weapons - Possession of and/or exploding of fireworks and other explosives and possession and/or discharging of shotguns, rifles, pistols, air rifles, BB guns, paint guns, sling shots, bows and other lethal or damaging weapons on campus by student(s) unless authorized by the Senior Vice President and Chief Operating Officer is prohibited.
 Possession includes, but is not limited to, one's person; University residence hall room; office, academic, administrative, or maintenance building; or vehicle.
 Exception for paintball markers: Paintball markers are allowed only in the North University Park All Zone Parking Lot and inside the Lambright Sports Center.
 Only reballs are allowed on campus for use in Club Sports and Intramurals.
 Paintballs are not allowed on campus.
 Paintball markers must be carried in a locked case until in the Blue Gym inside Lambright Sports Center.
 See the Intramural and Sports Club Handbooks for further details about paintball markers.